theatlantic/theatlantic-nunjucks-helpers/lib/extensions/README.md

 This tag will (one day) create a scoped block with which to apply given variables

-## Usage

-Add the extension to your nunjucks environment:

 Use it like this in a template:

 ```nunjucks